nirahs/bmi_calculator/README.md

 # BMI Calculator App

 This is a bmi calculator app.
-This app created using flutter to learn flutter.
+This app created using flutter.

 # UI
 <div>